-On February 15, 2023, Our Human Powered Uphill Travel Policy will Change - - Please Read Carefully:
+Our Human Powered Uphill Travel Policy has recently Changed - - Please Read Carefully:

 Acceptable forms of human-powered uphill travel include skis, split boards, and snowshoes.
 Boot-only hiking is usually too damaging to the snow surface and is only allowed in snow conditions where the boot imprint is less than 1”.